 See something you like?
 Our free sample service lets you experience up to six of your favourite Amtico products in your home, and we’ve pulled together some helpful pointers here for making that important decision.

-If you’re just starting out, you can find inspiration here across Amtico’s LVT flooring collections to enhance your chosen theme whichever room is on your renovation wish list.
+If you’re just starting out, you can find inspiration for your space by browsing our Kitchen, Bedroom, and Bathroom flooring pages.
+All the spaces have been styled with Amtico products and are here to help with your chosen theme, whichever room may be on your renovation wish list.